HIV Outcomes Germany consists of the following members (not yet constituted):

 March – June 2021

 Engage in dialogue with our community as well as representatives from the fields of science, and politics by attending the following conferences and congresses: German-Austrian AIDS Congress (DÖAK, 25-27 March 2021), Congress for Infectious Diseases and Tropical Medicine (KIT, 16-19 June 2021) and IAS on HIV Science (IAS, 18-21 July 2021).
-At these events, the initiative will attempt to discuss the ideas behind and challenges of our core the themes with the HIV community.
+At these events, the initiative will discuss the challenges of health-related quality of life for people living with HIV.

 In view of the 2021 German Federal Election, the initiative intends to directly engage with MPs, as meaningful change can often only be achieved with political support!